How AI and machine learning are improving the business travel experience

 If you’ve read Douglas Adams’ Hitchhiker's Guide to the Galaxy (and if you haven’t, grab a copy now!), this technology sounds very much like the digital counterpart of the Babel fish:

 “If you stick a Babel fish in your ear you can instantly understand anything said to you in any form of language.
-The speech patterns you actually hear decode the brainwave matrix which has been fed into your mind by your Babel fish.”
+The speech patterns you hear decode the brainwave matrix which has been fed into your mind by your Babel fish.”

 Singapore’s Changi Airport Terminal 4 is a pioneer in using automation, allowing passengers to go through the check-in process with as little human intervention as possible.
 Not only will we see this technology in more airports around the world, but it is also predicted to disrupt the hospitality sector.